mlangumier/portfolio-next/TASKS.md

 ## FIXES & UPDATES

-Not linked to any roadmap, but to do when relevant or necessary.
+Not linked to any roadmap, but to do when/if relevant or necessary.

 - [ ] Theme - Setup dark mode integration
 - [ ] Component - Add a scroll-to-top button
+- [ ] Component - Change language switcher to Select component
 - [ ] Internationalization - Add translations for accessibility & common items (links, buttons)
 - [ ] Routes - Upon adding new pages, reorganise routes
 - [ ] Internationalization - Separate dictionaries in multiple files when starting projects